 The above services are based in Preston, approximately two miles away from the City Centre and with easy access to all the facilities and services which the city provides.
 Our site is bordered by large areas of native woodland, on the boarder of the Ribble valley and yet is within easy access of major motorway and rail networks

 We have a mix of D/deaf and hearing staff who are dedicated, highly trained, and either fluent in British Sign Language or working rapidly towards fluency.
 No new member of staff begins working at Deafway without having completed an introduction to BSL and a Deaf Awareness Course.
-This is followed by a BSL Level 1 course and BSL Level 2 course part of their training package.
-When needed by particular residents, our staff also use a range of additional manual and visual communication methods.
+This is followed by a BSL Level 1 course and BSL Level 2 course as part of their training package.
+Our staff also use a range of additional manual and visual communication methods.